geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/dcgan.md

     Loaded model weights from /tmp/tmpspul4xo8/model_epoch_50.h5

-We will generate the images from the random noise.
+We will the generate some images from random noise:

 ```python